 • Perseveration (the continual involuntary repetition of a thought or behavior)

-Behavioral/emotional symptoms include:
+Behavioral/emotional symptoms of a TBI include:

 • Anxiety